Krystianczaja/Krystianczaja/README.md

 <h2>🔐 Cybersecurity Projects & Labs:</h2>

-- <b>TryHackMe SOC Analyst Simulation</b>
+- <b>SOC Analyst Simulation</b>
   - [SOC Simulation: Phishing and Firewall Response](https://github.com/Krystianczaja/SocAnalystPhishingLab)
-  - Responded to simulated phishing attacks, analyzed email headers, and escalated critical threats using Splunk.
+  - This SOC Analyst lab simulates real-world alerts where I investigated a phishing email and a firewall block.
+I triaged alerts, verified threats safely in a VM, and documented findings, gaining hands-on experience with SOC workflows and tools like Splunk, TryHackMe, and TryDetectThis.